 2. The Fastest Way to Get Clients – Start at the Prospecting Phase

-Here’s a simple yet profound theory: Go fishing where the fishes are.
-If you go to a pond that’s filled with fishes, you are more likely to catch a dozen.
-The same rule applies in all sales and marketing strategies.
+Here’s a simple yet profound theory: Go fishing where the fish are.
+If you go to a pond that’s filled with fish, you are more likely to catch a dozen.
+The same rule applies to all sales and marketing strategies.

 Generate leads where the demands are more.
 An Insurance advisor will catch hold of people whose insurance policies are due for renewal; simple enough?

-Likewise the fastest way to set up your freelance data analytics career is starting at the Prospecting Stage.
-Prospecting stage basically refers to talking or responding to clients, companies or business that have job requirements for sure.
+Likewise, the fastest way to set up your freelance data analytics career is starting at the Prospecting Stage.
+The prospecting stage basically refers to talking or responding to clients, companies or businesses that have job requirements for sure.

 You have to grab at the roots, as in where the requirements are readily available and go where clients are already looking for people to solve their problems.
 This is the fastest, cheapest and easiest way to initiate your freelancing career.